rahulgupta1210/Namaste-React/notes/episode16.md

 //test or it can be same alias for test

 //fireevent will be used if we want to test an event

+//testcase are running in js-dom so we can not make actually api call so we need to mock

+//if u use fetch -then use ACT(react-dom/test-utils) return promise